sindre-frisvold-git/redis-docs/docs/guide/performance.md

 To improve performance, go-redis automatically manages a pool of network connections (sockets).
 By default, the pool size is 10 connections per every available CPU as reported by `runtime.GOMAXPROCS`.
-In most cases that is more than enough and tweaking it rarely helps.
+In most cases, that is more than enough and tweaking it rarely helps.

 ```go
 rdb := redis.NewClient(&redis.Options{
     PoolSize: 1000,
 })
 ```

+### redis: connection pool timeout

+You can get that error when there are no free connections in the pool for `Options.PoolTimeout` duration.
+If you are using `redis.PubSub` or `redis.Conn`, make sure to properly release `PuSub`/`Conn` resources by calling `Close` method when they are not needed any more.

+You can also get that error when Redis processes commands too slowly and all connections in the pool are blocked for more than `PoolTimeout` duration.

+## Timeouts

+Even if you are using `context.Context` deadlines, do NOT disable `DialTimeout`, `ReadTimeout`, and `WriteTimeout`, because go-redis executes some background checks without using a context and instead relies on connection timeouts.

+If you are using cloud providers like AWS or Google Cloud, don't use timeouts smaller than 1 second.
+Such small timeouts work well most of the time, but fail miserably when cloud is slower than usually.

 ## Pipelines